PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-12.md

 }
 ```

-- To process value I need to try parse value to an integer and if that parse succeeds then I am returning it otherwise I am returning `0`.
+- To process value we need to try parse value to an integer and if that parse succeeds then we are returning it otherwise we are returning `0`.

 ```csharp
 private static int ProcessValue(JValue value)